Recycling in Australia: Electronic waste

 Electronic waste collection services were mandated under The National Television and Computer Recycling Scheme in 2011, and can be dropped off at transfer stations, and electronic/appliance retailers.
 Individual components are first separated from the electronic waste before each individual element is sent to be recycled.
 Major e-waste recyclers in Australia include Mobile Muster and Tech Collect, with most technology stores providing mobile phone or e-waste recycling bins.

-A study conducted in 2019 estimates that Australia recycles only 12-20% of its e-waste.
+A study conducted in 2019 estimates that Australia recycles only 12–20% of its e-waste.

 In Victoria and South Australia, it is illegal to dispose of e-waste in landfills.
 More states, including Western Australia, are planning to implement a ban by the end of the 2020s.

 Soft plastics

 Type 4 plastics (low density-polyethylene or soft plastics) are hard to recycle due to its tendency to become caught in processing machines at material recovery facilities.
 Despite its difficulty to recycle, the material is also extremely common with 70 billion pieces used each year in Australia.

-In a bid to help recycle this material, the RED Group collects soft plastics dropped off by consumers at Coles and Woolworths stores at Redcycle bins.
-The collected materials are sorted and sent to Replas, where they are recycled and turned into park furniture, road surfaces, and bollards.
+Soft plastic recycling was previously handled through the REDcycle program, until its collapse in 2022.

+It was uncovered that the programme had been stockpiling rather than recycling soft plastics prior to its collapse.

+REDcycle claimed that it had become dependent on a single recycling operator, and that it was difficult to find financially viable methods of converting soft plastics into useful materials, stating that there were no longer recycling options available for soft plastics in Australia.

+It was later reported that even at the programme's peak, less than 2% of soft plastics were collected by REDcycle for recycling.

+Following the collapse, Aldi, Coles and Woolworths have started cooperating on finding solutions to the soft plastic recycling through the Soft Plastic Taskforce, chaired by the Department of Climate Change, Energy, the Environment and Water.

+A year after the collapse, only 1% of the stockpiled 11,000 tonnes of REDcycle soft plastics had been recycled, with large scale collection programmes remaining paused.

+For a period of time, outside of a small number of locations, soft plastics recycling was not possible in Australia.

+At present, national recycling targets for plastic packaging (including some soft plastics) stand at 70%, with an actual rate of product recycling standing at 6%.